Skip to content

 Non-accessible content

-• Some buttons and links do not meet minimum colour contrast requirements in certain states, including hover, focus, high‑zoom, and mobile views (WCAG 1.4.3, WCAG 1.4.11).
+• Some buttons, links and other interface elements do not always meet colour contrast requirements, particularly in hover and focus states, at high zoom levels, and on mobile devices (WCAG 1.4.3, 1.4.11).

 • Some images do not have appropriate alternative text (WCAG 1.1.1).

-• Some PDF documents do not fully meet accessibility requirements, including colour contrast and structure issues (WCAG 1.4.3, WCAG 1.3.1).
+• Some PDF documents are not fully accessible, including issues with colour contrast and structure (WCAG 1.4.3, 1.3.1).
+We aim to fix or replace affected documents by 30 September 2026.

 Disproportionate burden None.